 If your intuition is screaming to you, about anything, please listen to it.
-I am not writing this to instill fear and terror into anyone.
+I am not writing this to cause fear and terror into anyone.
 I don’t want you to go around in your life and be afraid of everyone and everything.

 If we learn to open our heart, we learn to let love in, in whatever form we need.
 Someone shared this beautiful video with me, and I want to share it with you dear readers.

-So what is a person to do?
-Do you force your partner to meditate with you?
-Do you give them gifts of books on Chakras and energy work?
-No-You-Do-Not.
-Repeat after me.
-Do not try to force your personal views and beliefs onto you partner.
-Do not berate them for their choices or start to feel superior because you have decided to explore a new avenue of belief and learning.
-Do not cover every corner of your home in symbols and artifacts of your choosing with a total disregard of your partners’ personal space.
-Your partner is on their own path, just as you are, and both of you have to concentrate on your own individual journeys.
+It is very important that you do not try to force your personal views and beliefs onto you partner.
+Do not berate them for their choices, or act superior because you have decided to explore a new avenue of belief and learning.
+Do not add spiritual objects to your home with a total disregard of your partners personal space.
+Your partner is on their own path, just as you are, and both of you have to focus on your own individual journeys.

 For most couples, this will be a difficult time.
 The transition in thinking, the emotions, and the excitement of learning can be overwhelming for the partner who is, for lack of a better term “left behind.”